-This course allows students the opportunity to gain additional skills and understanding in textiles which is of benefit for students considering the Materials, Design and Technology - Textiles course in Years 11 and 12.
+This course provides students with the opportunity to acquire additional skills and understanding in textiles, which is beneficial for students considering the Materials, Design and Technology -Textiles course in Years 11 and 12.

-Students will undertake a variety of practical projects beginning with a kimono to develop more advanced construction techniques and use of materials.
+Students will undertake a variety of practical projects, starting with a kimono, to develop more advanced construction techniques and utilise various materials.
 They then design and create a unique garment which may be entered into the APEX Australian Teenage Fashion Awards.

-In semester two students research sustainability issues within the Textile industry and investigate creative ways to upcycle materials and use embellishment techniques before producing another original textile item or outfit.
+In semester two, students research sustainability issues within the Textile industry and investigate creative ways to upcycle materials and use embellishment techniques before producing another original textile item or outfit.

-Strand Content Knowledge and Understanding Students investigate social, ethical and sustainability considerations and research emerging technologies to design products which address a range of characteristics.
-Process and Production Skills Students select and apply textile construction techniques to create projects which satisfy criteria and consider the fundamentals of design.
+Strand Content Knowledge and Understanding Students investigate social, ethical and sustainability considerations and research emerging technologies to design products that address a range of characteristics.
+Process and Production Skills Students select and apply textile construction techniques to create projects that satisfy criteria and consider the fundamentals of design.

-Investigating and defining - Researching sustainability issues and emerging technologies

-Designing - Semester 1 AATFA outfit and Semester 2 upcycled textiles project

-Producing and implementing - Semester 1 AATFA outfit and Semester 2 upcycled textiles project

-Evaluating - ongoing and finished products and written examinations
+Investigating and defining - Researching sustainability issues and emerging technologies Designing - Semester 1 AATFA outfit and Semester 2 upcycled textiles project Producing and implementing - Semester 1 AATFA outfit and Semester 2 upcycled textiles project Evaluating - ongoing and finished products, and written examinations